gangdong/gangdong.github.io/README.md

-# Welcome to my blog
+# Welcome to my blog!

 ### *“Life is like a box of chocolates that you will never know what you gonna get.”*